Dilonq/DIRD/Proposals/Taskforce Squad Organization.md

 The Captain, designated XX-1, will be in charge of all other squad members, having the final say in any necessary decision made by the squad, unless all other squad members disagree unanimously.
 XX-1 also has the duty of investigating any incidents that take place within the facility.
 If no incidents have occurred, XX-1 will focus on completing maintenance tasks around the facility.

 ### Scribe
 The Scribe, designated XX-2, has the duty of logging anything of interest that happens during the mission.
+When not logging information, XX-2 will complete tasks and fix sabotages during the mission.

 ### Technician
 The Technician, designated XX-3, has the duty of fixing any sabotages or other problems the facility undergoes during the mission.